 Jumping across Nimman for a little post-Cherng Dio shopping, we headed to the wonderful Booksmith bookstore.
 Grab one of Nancy Chandler’s maps of Chiang Mai, if you forgot to get one before your trip.
 They’re packed full of info and charmingly designed.
 We also found loads of books about Thai architecture, Thai cooking, as well as, classics and newly published novels.
 So don’t worry if you leave your kindle at home, head here for the best.

-What could possibly be the coolest spot on the coolest street?
+What could possibly be the coolest spot on Nimmanhaemin Road?
 Ristr8to wins this hands down.
 No one orders a “macchiato” here, the choices are Satan Lattes, Shakeratos from Hell, Affogato with blue ice cream – all served up in glasses that look like skulls, test-tubes and a variety of quirky glassware.
 This tiny space is bursting at the seams.
 One reason – the coffee tastes great.
 Even if you don’t drink coffee, stop by to see their award-winning Latte Art.

 How can you not want their Affogato after watching this:

-At the top of the street, you hit the most modern building in Chiang Mai, with its couch-filled cinema, internet café with the fastest speed in the city, and global brands.
+At the top of Nimmanhaemin Road, you hit the most modern building in Chiang Mai, with its couch-filled cinema, internet café with the fastest speed in the city, and global brands.
 Head in to check out the funky Japanese loos that do almost everything but wipe for you.

-As we jumped into a tuk-tuk heading back to the best hotel in town, the Rachamankha (more on this Bit of Paradise soon), that lies within the old city, our visit to the modern world was over.
+As we jumped into a tuk-tuk heading back to the best hotel in town, the Rachamankha (one of my fav hotels), that lies within the old city, our visit to the modern world was over.
 Transported were we back to the Wats, the walls, and the tourist laden walking streets of old town.

 Ping Fai Festival